-As you could see, despite of adding content, plugins and increase in the database size, the load speed of the website remain un-affected.
-The performance for SiteGround WordPress hosting is truly impressive, and to make a point here I had literally done zero optimization to my site.
-Additionally, I had also not configured any CDN to the site yet, as it’ll further help in reducing the load time of website.
+As you could see, despite adding content, plugins and an increase in the database size, the load speed of the website remains unaffected.
+The performance for SiteGround WordPress hosting is truly impressive, and to make a point where I had literally done zero optimization to my site.
+Additionally, I had also not configured any CDN to the site yet, as it’ll further help in reducing the load time of the website.
 Overall, the performance of the SiteGround WordPress hosting is appreciable.

 SiteGround WordPress hosting stress test

 It’s good for a WordPress hosting to deliver reliable performance in terms of load times but, the real challenge for a host is to sustain sudden traffic load.
 Sometimes, when one of your posts goes viral and you’re on a typical hosting account then you’re already aware that your site is bound to get crashed.